merovex-press/stranded-series/series/books/0101-discovery/00-metadata.md

 ---
-title: "Stranded: Discovery"
+title: "Discovery"
-subtitle: "Lorem Series Book 1"
+subtitle: "Stranded Series: Book 1"
 # ===============================================
 # Other titles by the author
 # other-titles: